intoxstudio/content-aware-sidebars/readme.txt

 Stable tag: 3.16.2
 License: GPLv3

-Display new sidebars and widget areas on any post, page, category etc. Works with all themes, no code required.
+Display new sidebars on any post, page, category etc. Works with Classic Widgets, Block Widgets, and all themes!

 == Description ==